marcusGH/uk_property_price_prediction/README.md

     a GeoDataFrame of the POIs found on OSM within this bounding box for the specified keys and/or tags.
 * `get_pois_with_amenity_value(longitude, latitude, dist_in_km, amenities)`
-  * This function has similar functionality, but finds POI with key `amenity`
+  * This function has similar functionality, but finds POI with key `amenity` equal to any value listed in `amenities`

+These were implemented using `osmnx`'s `geometries_from_bbox` API call.

+### General utility functions

+* `km_to_crs(dist_km, latitude=53.71, longitude=-2.03)`
+* `crs_to_km(dist_crs)`
+* `flatten(coll)`
+* `point_to_bounding_box(longitude, latitude, size)`

+These functions do not really belong in the Fynesse framework, but they are procedures I found myself repeating very often all the way from the access phase to the address phase, so I put them in `access.py`.

+The `crs` and `km` conversion functions translates between distances specified in number of `EPSG:4326` degrees and number of kilometres.
+**Note:** these functions have some inaccuracies since they don't take into account the latitude of the location where the translation happens.
+Instead, they assume the translation is happening at the equator.
+I decided not to fix this because it would require major refactoring and the inaccuracies were only minor.

-## Assess.py
+## Assess

 ### Visualisation utilities